aiswarya797/Spiking-Neural-Networks-for-Speech-Recognition/README.md

 ### Spiking-Neural-Networks-for-Speech-Recognition
-#### This is an implementation of the paper "A Spiking Network that Learns to Extract Spike Signatures from Speech Signals" by Amirhossein Tavanaei, Anthony S Maida. (**The code is not complete as of now**)
+#### This is an implementation of the paper "A Spiking Network that Learns to Extract Spike Signatures from Speech Signals" by Amirhossein Tavanaei, Anthony S Maida.

+##### This is an on going project

 #### Usage